It’s always a good time to Get Involved

 can be as simple as making an announcement over the school intercom or as involved as coordinating a neighborhood walk or ride with your elected officials, parents, teachers, and community members.
 Either approach is fun and educational for students, parents and community members alike.

-Children that walk or bike to school get more exercise, are healthier, and arrive to school ready to learn.
+Children who walk or bike to school get more exercise, are healthier, and arrive at school ready to learn.
 Walking or biking to school also reduces traffic, improving road safety and air quality for all.

 Train as a Crossing Guard or School Patrol